Professor Christopher John Mackie

 Australasian Society of Classical Studies

 Area of study

 Chris Mackie studied Latin and Greek at the University of Newcastle (NSW), and then wrote his PhD at the University of Glasgow on the Roman poem the Aeneid, by Vergil.
 He has written widely on Roman and Greek topics, especially Vergil, Homer, and Greek mythology.
-More recently he has developed interests in the Gallipoli/Dardanelles region through time, and in classical reception studies.
+More recently, he has developed interests in the Gallipoli/Dardanelles region through time, and in classical reception studies.
 After working at the University of New England (NSW) for two years, he was at the University of Melbourne for 24 years where he supervised many MA and PhD theses.
-He joined the Research Centre for Greek Studies at La Trobe University in mid 2010.
+He joined La Trobe University in mid 2010.

 - Classical mythology

 - Gallipoli and the Dardanelles